gyarab/2021-2e-suchy-fractualiser/README.md

 Usage: fractualiser [options] [formula]
   -h, --help       Shows this help message
-  -m, --multiplier How many times should a big render be bigger (default: 4) formula          The formula to calculate (default: z*z+c)
+  -m, --multiplier How many times should a big render be bigger (default: 4) -c, --colors     Path to a file with newline seperated list
+                   of hex colors (#ffffff)
+  formula          The formula to calculate (default: z*z+c)
                    Supported operations: +-*/ with complex numbers
                    c - position of the current pixel in the complex plane